Thursday, October 23, 2014

 YES, WE DID IT AGAIN.

-We championed the retention of Section 308 (the Immunity Clause) of the 1999 Constitution of the Federal Republic of Nigeria in our leading article, titled "IMMUNITY: THE SCOPE AND EXTENT OF SECTION 308 OF THE 1999 CONSTITUTION OF THE FEDERAL REPUBLIC OF NIGERIA" written June 04, 2012.
+We championed the retention of Section 308 (the Immunity Clause) of the 1999 Constitution of the Federal Republic of Nigeria in our leading article, titled "IMMUNITY: THE SCOPE AND EXTENT OF SECTION 308 OF THE 1999 CONSTITUTION OF THE FEDERAL REPUBLIC OF NIGERIA", written June 04, 2012.

-Today, we are glad that the National Assembly thought it fit to retain the section in its entirety, despite the strident demands for it removal by numerous commentators on social media.
+Today, we are glad that the National Assembly thought it fit to retain the section in its entirety, despite the strident demands for its removal by numerous commentators on social media.
 Not left out of the abrogation crusade are the new progressives who are desperately laying claims - bogus or real - to populist identity.

 What most liberal and progressive commentators are unwilling to accept is the fact that the large-scale corruption in Nigeria, especially at the Executive level, has nothing to do with the Immunity Clause.
 It is the inability of law enforcement agencies, EFCC, and ICPC to live up to the demands of their respective offices and positions.
 Where are the impeached Governor of Adamawa State and the other corruption-personified former Governors who are no longer protected by Section 308?

-Some excerpts due to popular demands:
+Some excerpts due to popular demand:

 Rationale and Public Policy Arguments:

 In spite of everything, the immunity under Sec 308 of the 1999 Constitution is well-intentioned.
-The President, or as the case may be, a Governor, would not have the luxury of time defending lawsuits - whether frivolous or meritorious - while in active service as Governor or President.
+The President, or as the case may be, a Governor, would not have the luxury of time defending lawsuits, whether frivolous or meritorious, while in active service as Governor or President.

 Our proclivity for lawsuits knows no bounds; removal of that immunity clause from our constitution would end up doing more harm than good to our fragile constitutional democracy.
-Every Ademola, Usman, and Okechukwu, as well as members of the opposition parties, would, through unwarranted and un-meritorious lawsuits and petitions, incapacitate sitting President, or Governors as the case may be, without regard to judicial ethics or the concerns of Nigerian voters.
+Every Ademola, Usman, and Okechukwu, as well as members of the opposition parties, would, through unwarranted and unmeritorious lawsuits and petitions, incapacitate the sitting President, or Governors as the case may be, without regard to judicial ethics or the concerns of Nigerian voters.
 And in the process, take them off course from real and purposeful governance.

 Executive immunity enhances harmony in the political process that would, no doubt, be eroded if Presidents and Governors are exposed to the vagaries of our judicial system.
-Adding to that, the arrest and trial of those protected under the section would paralyze activities in the affected states or at the federal level, as the case may be.
-That was the rationale and legislative intent of section 308 of the 1999 Constitution - defined as the thinking of the drafters based on public policy considerations.
+Adding to that, the arrest and trial of those protected under the section would paralyse activities in the affected states or at the federal level, as the case may be.
+That was the rationale and legislative intent of section 308 of the 1999 Constitution, defined as the thinking of the drafters based on public policy considerations.

 There is no doubt that the benefits of the Immunity Clause outweigh the defects.
 The defects, if at all, are traceable to the inability of those empowered with law enforcement obligations to make the Constitution live up to its true purpose as the supreme law of the land.
-To that extent, it requires diligent performance (prosecution) as expected of true fiduciary (EFCC, the Police, ICPC, and the AG).
+To that extent, it requires diligent performance (prosecution) as expected of true fiduciaries (EFCC, the Police, ICPC, and the AG).
 It's all about the interpretation, audacity, and genuine intent to fight and surmount the ills of corruption and unjust enrichment that irredeemably wrecked a supposedly great nation-state.

 We should not act on the impulse of the moment and abrogate a constitutional provision that is imbued with the right ingredients to serve a worthy national purpose - growing our democracy and ensuring stability in the political system.

-Granted, our core leadership team is made up of some of the most shameless and greedy first-class opportunists you could ever find on the face of the earth; be that as it may, we cannot embark on constitutional amendment just to accommodate our idiosyncrasies and every unfortunate aberration.
-That's retrogressive political evolution.
+Granted, our core leadership team is made up of some of the most shameless and greedy first-class opportunists you could ever find on the face of the earth; be that as it may, we cannot embark on a constitutional amendment just to accommodate our idiosyncrasies and every unfortunate aberration.
+That's regressive political evolution.
 What would you do, if God willing, we are fortunate to have selfless leaders at the helm of affairs?
 Amend the constitution again to align with the current trends?

 We can do better.
 Those who are known to be corrupt should be apprehended, prosecuted, and made to forfeit their illegally acquired wealth to the state as soon as they cease to function under the protection of Section 308.
 And where appropriate, they should be made to serve life imprisonment, without the possibility of parole.
 Are we willing to do that?